scivision-gallery/plankton-classification/README.md

 * Launch the jupyter interface of your preference, notebook, `jupyter notebook` or lab `jupyter lab`

 ## Acknowledgment
 This notebook was supported by the outcomes of the [CEFAS DSG challenge in November 2021](https://www.turing.ac.uk/events/data-study-group-november-2021).
-The scivision team thanks the participants and challenge owner of the Plankton DSG, in particular the Centre for Environment, Fisheries and Aquaculture Science (CEFAS) for providing one of the trained models and sample images used in this notebook.
+The scivision team thanks the individuals and institutions involved in the Plankton DSG, in particular the Centre for Environment, Fisheries and Aquaculture Science (CEFAS) for providing one of the trained models and sample images used in this notebook.